 Here we go…

 That day was but a distant memory a short three years later as we sat across the table from each other with our mediator guiding the discussion about her buyout.
 It wasn’t all a loss.
-We were successful during our short time together and learned many rich lessons:
+We were successful during our short time together and learned many rich lessons.
+I want to help you learn from those, so here are:

 My partner and I reached agreement on her buyout, and the friendship was lost forever.
 Did I bring in another partner?
 No. It’s not for me.
 I’ve propelled my business forward better and faster on my own.
 Good luck on your decision!